 SARAH OUR MOTHER.

 There are beautiful midrashes concerning Sarah.
 She is often depicted as Jerusalem.
-Here is a passage from a commentary that speaks of it.
+Here is a passage about it,

 “Traditional tales illustrate Sarah’s work in bringing strangers closer to the experience of God.
 In part, this is done by depicting Sarah’s tent a precursor to the Ohel Moed (Tent of Meeting, home of the Mishkan, which housed the Ark of the Covenant) and Beit Hamikdash (Temple in Jerusalem).

-In the midrashic imagination, Sarah’s tent becomes a place in which God’s blessings and imminence can be experienced.
+In this midrash, Sarah’s tent becomes a place in which God’s blessings and imminence can be experienced.
 Sarah’s death temporarily halts the miracles and good works associated with the tent; Rivka then reactivates the holiness of the tent with her marriage to Isaac, Sarah’s son.”

 The midrash then adds,